gunnarx/gdp_sde/README.md

+SDE-Work (Software Development Environment)

+This repo is an extension/specific use of basic-vagrant.
+It includes various files that are necessary to install on a SDE virtual machine, and the script has been modified to install specific things.

+Old basic-vagrant description:

 Simple Vagrant file that mostly copies all the content of a given source directory into the home directory in the virtual machine.
 In other words, the preparation of that content should be done before the VM creation.